r01010010/redbooth-test/README.md

 ## Roadmap

-- For columns and tasks collections use objects instead arrays.
-Use id's as keys.
+- <del>For columns and tasks collections use objects instead arrays.
+Use id's as keys to improve performance.</del>
 - Add timers to the effects
 - Create task funtionality
 - Add client API